SARS-CoV-2 wastewater surveillance data

 Sampling

-New sites: When we begin sampling at a new site, it takes some time before we can be confident when when we categorize concentrations due to the method's reliance on site-specific historical data.
+New sites: When we begin sampling at a new site, it takes some time before we can be confident when we categorize concentrations due to the method's reliance on site-specific historical data.
 We currently have no new sites.

 Legacy sites: There are currently 12 wastewater facilities where samples are no longer being